-Happy as a Coneflower Farm specializes in growing high quality cut flowers for the floral industry.
+Happy as a Coneflower Farm specializes in growing high quality cut flowers.
 Our farm was created out of a pure love of flowers big and small, humble and ornate, vintage and modern.
 We see flowers as a symbol of nature’s vast imagination – little works of art picked fresh from the field, popped into a vase and enjoyed………simple as that!

 When it came time to create a logo for the farm, we went straight to local NC artist Deona Fish.
 She painted this original piece just for us!
 Her work captures perfectly a whimsy and awe of flowers that speaks directly to our hearts.

 I spent most of my younger life in the beautiful Sonoran Desert of the southwest; growing jalapenos was a world away from growing lush garden flowers.
 I’d always had a love of plants and spent my college days doing lab work for a botanist.
 I came to NC after working as a chemist in Boston and took a brief, part-time job for a florist during the transition.
 I developed a love of flowers and soon discovered small farmers across the country grew flowers for the floral industry.
 Well, I’ve never been one to play it very safe so in 2009 I quit my job as a chemist and interned for no pay for a full year on a local organic vegetable and flower farm.
 I loved it, I had found my calling!
 I grew cut flowers on leased farm land until 2016 when I purchased land in Chatham County.
 My family and I built a home and began to grow flowers on our own land.

 Happy as a Coneflower Farm is located in Pittsboro, NC, just south of Chapel Hill.
 We grow ½ acre of field flowers and several hoop houses full of flowers.
 This is the farm’s eighth year in operation.